-As a background of its safeguard investigation, Canada refers to the global steel oversupply, import restrictions imposed by other countries and Section 232 measures implemented by the US.
-There is a room for debate on its consistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of tariff concession negotiations and that would cause changes in competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites for imposing a safeguard measure (GATT Article 19.1(a)).
+As a background of the measures, the global steel oversupply, import restrictions imposed by other countries and Section 232 measures implemented by the US were referred to.
+There is a room for debate on its consistency with "unforeseen developments" (generally interpreted as circumstances that could not be foreseen at the time of the tariff negotiation and that would cause changes in the competitive relationship between domestic and imported products, such as technological innovation and changes in consumers' preference), which is one of the prerequisites of imposing a safeguard measure (GATT Article 19.1(a)).